Aljgutier/beautifulplots/README_DEV_NOTES.md

     * tar xzf beautifulplots-0.1.1.tar.gz
     * pip install beautifulplots-0.1.1/

-  * Section 3.10.2 **Publishing to testPyPi**
+Publishing to testPyPi
     * add testPyPi to Poetry repositories
     * poetry config repositories.test-pypi https://test.pypi.org/legacy/
     * **poetry publish -r test-pypi** # you will need login and password

-    * Install to a local environment
+Install to a local environment
     * login to testPyPi and navigate to your project (beautifulplots)
     * copy the install link at top e.g., pip install -i https:test.pypi.org/simple ...
     * On your comptuter activate a python virtual environment with Python 3.8 or higher
     * install with pip (as copied above)

-  * Section 3.10.2 **Publishing to PyPy**
+Publishing to PyPy
-      * **poetry publish**
+    * poetry publish

-* Section 3.11 **Summary Steps and Next Steps**

-# Chapter 7 Releasing and Versioning
+# Releasing and Versioning (Chapter 7)

 * git commit -m types
   * \<type> refers to the kind of change made and is usually one of: